 When your readings frequently go low, such as below 60 mg/dL four or more times a week, either:

-• Your TDD is excessive (basal rates too high, CarbF or CorrF too low).
+- Your TDD is excessive (basal rates are too high, CarbF or CorrF is too low).
 This is suggested when frequent lows occur at different times of the day and are unrelated to increased activity.
-Unlike too little TDD that is comparatively easy to increase based upon your average glucose, the number of excess units in the TDD when lows are frequent can only be determined by gradually reducing the TDD:
+Unlike too little TDD, which is comparatively easy to increase based on your average glucose, the number of excess units in the TDD when lows are frequent can only be determined by gradually reducing the TDD:

-• Decrease your TDD by 10% for frequent lows that go below 55 every 2 or 3 days.
+- Decrease your TDD by 10% for frequent lows below 55 every 2 or 3 days.

-• You are receiving too much insulin from one of your doses.
+- You are receiving too much insulin from one of your doses.
 This is suggested by a pattern of frequent lows at about the same time of day.
-Examples include a low glucose before breakfast from excess basal rates or long-acting insulin, or lows before dinner from the lunch bolus.
+Examples include low glucose before breakfast from excess basal rates or long-acting insulin or lows before dinner from the lunch bolus.

-• Your CarbF or CorrF number is too small.
-This is suggested when low glucose readings occur within the next 2 to 5 hours after blousing for meals or high glucose readings.
+- Your CarbF or CorrF number is too small.
+This is suggested when low glucose readings occur within 2 to 5 hours after blousing for meals or high glucose readings.

-• Or you take correction bolus larger than the recommended dose.
+- Or you can take correction bolus larger than the recommended dose.

 Managing your glucose becomes greatly simplified once you stop frequent lows.